mwpastore/sinja/README.md

 : Takes an array of models (and optional hash of JSONAPI::Serializers options) and returns a serialized collection if non-empty, or the root metadata if present, or a HTTP status 204.

+**dasherize**
+: Takes a string or symbol and returns the string or symbol with any and all underscores translitered to dashes transliterated.

 **dedasherize**
 : Takes a string or symbol and returns the string or symbol with any and all